akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 coordinate and prepare a timely response to the requesting individual and provide direction to the BA.

-n\. *Indemnification*: BA shall indemnify and hold harmless CE for any civil or criminal monetary penalty imposed on CE or monetary settlement reached by CE for acts or omissions in violation of HIPAA, the HITECH Act, or the Privacy or Security Rule that are committed by BA, a member of its workforce, its agent, or its subcontractor.
+n. *Indemnification*: BA shall indemnify and hold harmless CE for any civil or criminal monetary penalty imposed on CE or monetary settlement reached by CE for acts or omissions in violation of HIPAA, the HITECH Act, or the Privacy or Security Rule that are committed by BA, a member of its workforce, its agent, or its subcontractor.

-4\. *Obligations of CE*.
+4. *Obligations of CE*.
 CE will be responsible for using legally appropriate safeguards to maintain and ensure the confidentiality, privacy and security of PHI transmitted to BA under the BAA until the PHI is received by BA.
 CE will not request BA to use or disclose PHI in any manner that would not be permissible under HIPAA, the HITECH Act or the Privacy and Security Rule if done by CE.

-5\. *Termination*.
+5. *Termination*.

-a\. *Breach*: A breach of a material term of the BAA by BA that is not cured within a reasonable period of time will provide grounds for the immediate termination of the contract.
+a. *Breach*: A breach of a material term of the BAA by BA that is not cured within a reasonable period of time will provide grounds for the immediate termination of the contract.

-b\. *Reasonable Steps to Cure*: In accordance with 45 C.F.R.
+b. *Reasonable Steps to Cure*: In accordance with 45 C.F.R.
 164.504(e)(1)(ii), CE and BA agree that, if it knows of a pattern of activity or practice of the other party that constitutes a material breach or violation of the other party’s obligation under the BAA, the